 When I put Pandora’s face on the internet in 2010 and encouraged strangers to adopt her, I was trying to help.
-Even though I never got to know her very well, and I wasn’t personally involved in her adoption, when I look at Pandora’s picture now I see a spectacular personal failure.
+Even though I never got to know her very well, and I wasn’t personally involved in her adoption, when I write about her story now it’s with a crushing sense of failure.

-After Pandora got lost in 2012, several months after her adoption from a private shelter in Daejeon, many people pitched in to look for her.
-Well, we got nowhere—she was gone without a trace.
+Pandora got lost in 2012, several months after her adoption from Ms. Jung’s shelter.
+Many people pitched in to look for her, but we got nowhere — she was gone without a trace.
 I’d like to think a kind person took her in and gave her the good home she deserved, but …

 Pandora’s early years: The Daejeon shelter crisis